KaiCee2010/python-challenge/README.md

     *Loop through the candidates names then loop through the election data to calculate votes.
 After calculating votes, add candidate name, vote totals and percentage of votes to a list of dictionaries.
     *Sort the list of vote results in descending order
     *Prints the following results to the screen and writes them to a file in the analysis folder:
-        Total Votes
+        *Total votes
-        Candidates with Their Percentage of Votes and Vote Totals
+        *Each candidate with their percentage of votes and vote totals
-        Winner
+        *Winner